johngiglio/Yelp-Sentiment-Analysis/README.md

 # Yelp Sentiment Analysis

-Perofrm sentiment analysis on Yelp reviews, use sentiment scores to predict aggregate and individual ratings.
+Perform sentiment analysis on Yelp reviews, use sentiment scores to predict aggregate and individual ratings.